Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 The developer can monitor all the test devices under each prototype in the Development console, the developer can also view all the test device in the My device console which he has the access for.

-In the future, when the prototype is release to the end user, the end user can manage and configure the device in the My device console as well to view the data, set notification, and share the device to other users.
+In the future, when the prototype is release to the end user, the end user can manage and configure the device in the My device console as well to view the data, set trigger and action, and share the device to other users.

 [Manage your profile]